-One of the first things you may learn when buying a home is that there are two distinct types of loans.
-The first is a conventional loan, or one which is insured by Fannie Mae or Freddie Mac.
-The second type is a governmental loan, are those that are insured by a federal entity -- like the Housing and Urban Development department or Veteran's Affairs, for example -- and these are often excellent options for buyers looking for a competitive rate, low to no down payment, or in need of credit help.
+One of the first things you may learn when buying a home and considering your financing options, is that there are two distinct types of loans.
+The first is a conventional loan, or one which is a loan meeting the guidelines of Fannie Mae or Freddie Mac which are Government Sponsored Enterprises (“GSEs”), or conventional loans meeting the guidelines of private investors.
+The second type is a government loan which is either guaranteed or insured by a federal entity which are the Department of Housing and Urban Development, The Department of Veteran's Affairs, or the Rural Housing Service/USDA. -- The programs offered through the government agencies are often excellent options for buyers looking for a competitive rate and low to no down payment.

 There are 3 common government-backed loans:

 1. FHA Loans